Tuesday, November 14, 2023

 Don’t be afraid to seek help

 Reaching out to others for help is often the hardest part of getting better.
 Sometimes the first step is just talking to a family member, friend, R.A., or a professor.
 Student Health offers evaluations, medication management, and treatments for mental health issues like ADHD, OCD, mood disorders, and eating disorders.
 Student Wellness provides one-on-one appointments with experts who can assist with addiction, sleep problems, nutrition, fitness, tobacco, e-cigarette use, and overall well-being.
-Other resources for students are University Counseling Service, the UI Support and Crisis Line, Student Care and Assistance, and others that can be found at mentalhealth.uiowa.edu.
+Other resources for students are University Counseling Service, the UI Support and Crisis Line, Student Care and Assistance, and others that can be found at wellbeing.uiowa.edu.
 “There is really no shortage of resources for students,” says Dr. Clougher.

 Reactive vs. proactive thoughts